-- Develop and improve your own learning and performance as a critical, reflective and independent learner - Develop and apply decision-making and problem-solving skills - Extend your skills in time management, planning, research, critical thinking, evaluation and presentation - Develop and apply skills creatively, demonstrating initiative and enterprise.
+- and performance as a critical, reflective and independent learner - problem-solving skills - planning, research, critical thinking, evaluation and presentation

 You have a choice over the format of your project; many students choose to write a 5000 word dissertation, however you could create an artefact, a design or a performance, all of which will need to include 1500 words about your work.
 On completion of the main piece of work, you will make a presentation to an audience that includes your supervisor.
 You will also have to keep a clear and detailed record of your planning and progress throughout the project.
-This, along with the project and the presentation, make up the completed work for assessment.
+This, along with the project and the presentation, make up the

 Assessment is more focused on the process than the information that is included in the final submission.
 You will be assessed in four different areas: